-- Follow the Yourtown Resource Centre at twitter.com/yrc20 or facebook.com/yrc20. - For more information about the 'Challenge Poverty in Yourtown' event, contact Lindsay McGowan on 07777 777777, or email lindsay@emailaddress.com - For more information about Challenge Poverty Week see www.povertyalliance.org/cpw - Reporters and photographers are invited to attend 'The Scandal of Poverty' event at 7pm on Thursday 8 October in Yourtown Town Hall, Theirtown Road, Yourtown YT1 1AB.
-Photographs can also be made available to the media after the event.
+- Follow the Yourtown Resource Centre at twitter.com/yrc20 or facebook.com/yrc20. - For more information about the 'Challenge Poverty in Yourtown' event, contact also be made available to the media after the event.
+14

+- Lindsay McGowan on 07777 777777, or email lindsay@emailaddress.com 13 - For more information about Challenge Poverty Week see www.challengpoverty.net - Reporters and photographers are invited to attend 'The Scandal of Poverty' event at 7pm on Thursday 8 October in Yourtown Town Hall, Theirtown Road, Yourtown YT1 1AB.
+Photographs can

-2. Notes on the model news release
+Notes on the model news release

-- 1. Try to have your logo on the top of any news release. - 2.
-If it's just a straight release, write News Release.
-If there's also a photo opportunity, write News release / Photo opportunity - 3.
-For immediate release means you're happy for the media to use the information straight away.
-Sometimes though, you might want to give them the information, but restrict when they can use it for example you might get a funding award that isn't being made public until a specific date.
-In that case, write Embargoed until (the date you want). - 4.
-Give your release a headline.
-Try to make it short definitely less than 10 words and interesting. - 5.
-Your first paragraph should ideally be less than 25 words, definitely less than 30, and give a quick summary of the story.
+1. Always have your logo on the top of any news release.

+2. If it's just a straight release, write News Release.
+If there's also a photo opportunity, write News release / Photo opportunity

+3. For immediate release means you're happy for the media to use the information straight away.
+Sometimes though, you might want to give them the information, but restrict when they can use it - for example you might get a funding award that isn't being made public until a specific date.
+In that case, write Embargoed until (the date you want).

+4. Give your release a headline.
+Try to make it short - definitely less than 10 words - and interesting.

+5. Your first paragraph should ideally be less than 25 words, definitely less than 30, and give a quick summary of the story.
 Think of what you'd say to someone in the street: 'Did you hear about this poverty event?'.
-Also note that we've put the values up front 'compassion' and 'justice' - 6.
-Your second paragraph should try to answer 'Who, What, Why, Where, When?'.
+Also note that we've put the values up front - 'compassion'

+6. Your second paragraph should try to answer 'Who, What, Why, Where, When?'.
 You can use another couple of paragraphs to do this if you need to give more detail.
 But don't take too long - because you soon want to move on to your key messages.